shiven0nly/Portfolio/README.md

 This project showcases my journey as a budding developer and creative mind.
 It includes details about me, the projects I’ve worked on, and the skills I’m building.

 > ⚠️ **Note:** This portfolio is still under development.
-I’m actively working on improving and updating it — new sections, animations, and design tweaks are coming soon!
-> and sorry 'projects demos are 'static images' due to large size of video files it is not compatible so, but i provided the buttons, click on the button to get repo'
+I will add some more projects as i will make'

 *I added a responsive search bar in the middle*